 What about BMI?

-Any number at or over 30 means you’re obese.
 While this is a good idea in theory, it does not apply to everyone.
+This is because BMI assumes that all people have the same muscle-to-mass ratio.

-It’s unable to take into account the amount of muscle one has over fat.
-If you used BMI in the National Football League, most of those athletes would be considered obese.
+Indeed, if you used BMI in the National Football League, most of those athletes would be considered obese!

 The best way to tell if you’re overweight is the waist measurement.